 Was it a meteorite or a visitation from outer space?
 Whatever it was, in our small country, there appeared a miracle — the Zone.
 We sent in troops.
 Not one returned.
 Then we surrounded the Zone with a security cordon.
 We did right . . .
 Although I’m not sure.
 I’m not sure.

 Despite the threat the Zone presents, it is also alluring.
 The region seems to change, presenting a series of deathtraps, yet within it is a building, and within that building is the Room.
-Who knows how the rumors started, but they say that anyone who enters the Room has his or her deepest desires granted.
+Who knows how the superstition started, but they say that anyone who enters the Room has his or her deepest desires granted.

 It is illegal to enter the Zone.
 For one thing, it’s proven dangerous.
+People have died.
 For another, if someone manages to have their deepest desires unlocked in the room that could spell disaster for civilization.
 Naturally, this makes it all the more alluring.
 People wishing to enter hire guides, called stalkers, to take them through the perilous landscape.
 And our story begins in the home of one such guide, our Stalker.

 In the screencaps immediately below, we are introduced to the world of Stalker.
 It’s a grim home that manages to feel claustrophobic despite the open spaces.
 All shots of the world outside the Zone are in sepia, color only entering the frame when we first enter the Zone.
 The camera looks through the bedroom door and then proceeds in.
 There we move to an overhead shot that shows a table with a syringe and some pills.
 The shot pans over the bed — there’s a woman (Stalker’s wife); their daughter, Monkey; and Stalker himself, looking over at his family.
 We wonder what he’s thinking.